Practical Life Album (EC)

 This album is grounded in the Montessori primary training (early childhood, ages 3 to 6+) but it goes well beyond that.
 The album is infused with the teachings of cognitive neuroscience, neuropsychology, neurobiology, and MBE (mind, brain, and education).
 It is based on over two decades of work with children (in private and public schools), teacher trainers, and parents.

 This album on its own is no substitute for a teacher preparation program.
-For that reason, when you order, please list your existing credential or training program in the comments field.

 Print or Digital Options